The best hotels in Cascais

 Over $250/night: Pestana Cidadela, Farol Hotel, and The Oitavos are all genuinely worth the price.
 These aren't just expensive hotels.
 The Oitavos in Quinta da Marinha has a golf course, a serious spa, and rates the highest on our list at a 9.1.
 Farol Hotel, right on the Cascais Waterfront cliffs, is the most dramatic property in town.
 Don't apologise for spending $310-520/night there.

-Cascais's best neighborhoods
+Cascais's best hotel regions

 The Waterfront and Cascais Town Centre are where you want to be for almost every trip.
 If you're spending real money, Cidadela or Quinta da Marinha justify the splurge.
 Estoril is fine but it's a 15-minute train ride away and people underestimate how much that adds up over a week.